-At 11 o’clock in the morning on Saturday, June 8th 1968 an immigration officer at Heathrow Airport took a look at a passenger’s Canadian passport and said;
+At 11 o’clock in the morning on Saturday, June 8th 1968 an immigration officer at Heathrow Airport took a look at a passenger’s Canadian passport, looked up and said casually;

 “Would you please step into our office for some routine questions, Mr Sneyd”.

-Scotland Yard’s Detective Chief Superintendent Tommy Butler, a man not particularly shy of publicity, soon arrived at Heathrow to make the arrest.
-Butler had become well known to the British public after the arrest of the Great Train Robbers four years earlier.
+An hour later Scotland Yard’s Detective Chief Superintendent Tommy Butler, a man who had become well known to the British public after the arrest of the Great Train Robbers four years previously and not particularly prone to shyness when it came to publicity, arrived at Heathrow to make the arrest.
 The observant immigration official’s initial suspicions were confirmed by the senior policeman and fingerprints proved that Sneyd was, in reality, Illinois-born 40 year old James Earl Ray – the escaped convict accused of assassinating Martin Luther King on April 4 in Memphis Tennessee.

-The FBI, meanwhile, launched their biggest manhunt in its history but there seemed to be almost no leads at all.
-However, on June 1, there came a big break.
+The FBI, meanwhile, had launched their biggest manhunt in their history but there seemed to be almost no leads at all.
+On June 1, however, there came a big break.
 At the FBI’s request (they were also aware of Canada’s lax passport rules), the Royal Canadian Mounted Police had been checking hundreds of thousands of passport photos and eventually they came across a picture that closely resembled the escaped convict and the only real suspect for Martin Luther King’s murder – James Earl Ray

-While all this was going on, Ray was in Lisbon working out his next move.
-He apparently attempted to change his fake passport, but only got as far as changing the ‘d’ in Sneyd to an ‘a’.
-He told the Canadian consul: “My name has been misspelled,” and he was issued with a new passport on May 16.
+While this was all going on, Ray was in Lisbon working out his next move.
+He attempted to change his fake passport but only got as far as changing the ‘d’ in Sneyd to an ‘a’ – telling the Canadian consul: “My name has been misspelled,” and with no questions asked he was issued with a new passport on May 16.

 On June 5 Ray moved again, this time staying at the Pax Hotel at 126 Warwick Way (equally seedy in the late sixties) which was run by Swedish-born Mrs. Anna Thomas.
-She later stated that for the next three days, Ray never left his room for more than 20 minutes, even refusing to to emerge for four telephone calls, two of them from an airline.
+She later told reporters that for the next three days Ray never left his room for more than 20 minutes.
+He even refused to to emerge for four telephone calls, two of them from an airline.
 When she brought breakfast to Ray’s door:

 “He was always fully dressed.
 I had the idea that he never got undressed for bed.”

-Although it isn’t really known how he got the number, on June 6 Ray, while he was staying at the Pax Hotel, mysteriously telephoned Ian Colvin, a senior journalist at the Daily Telegraph and asked him for a contact who could help him to become a mercenary.
+It was never revealed how he got the number, but on June 6 while staying at the Pax Hotel, Ray mysteriously telephoned Ian Colvin, a senior journalist at the Daily Telegraph and asked him for a contact who could help him to become a mercenary.
 Colvin offered an address in Brussels and it was to there Ray was heading when he was arrested at Heathrow two days later.

-He was initially charged at Cannon Row police station with possessing a forged passport and having a firearm without a certificate but on June 14th James Earl Ray entered the witness box at Bow Street Magistrates Court for his extradition hearing.
-He flatly denied that he had killed Martin Luther King.
-Roger Frisby, his British lawyer asked him these questions:
+Ray was charged at Cannon Row police station with possessing a forged passport and having a firearm without a certificate but on June 14th when he entered the witness box at Bow Street Magistrates Court for his extradition hearing, he flatly denied that he had killed Martin Luther King.
+Roger Frisby, his British lawyer, asked him these questions:

 “Are you the man who was arrested at London Airport?